1oly/compiled-binder-example/README.md

 The basis for [myBinder](https://mybinder.readthedocs.io/en/latest/) instances working with an "overclocked" Julia system.

-Specifically, we use [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl) to "bake" the `Plots` package into our system image.
+Specifically, we use [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl) to "bake" the `Plots, DataFrames, GR` and `Query` packages into our system image.
 As Simon Danisch points out in his [article](https://medium.com/@sdanisch/compiling-julia-binaries-ddd6d4e0caf4) on the tool:

 > Julia so far only offers precompilation, which just caches the result of Julia’s lowering pass — which is at most half of the total compilation cost.